jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-26.md

 c: "firebrick"
 description: ""
 date: 2025-09-23
-weight: 193
+weight: 138
 ---

-I. ENGLISH D EVELOPMENTS A ND T HE S PIRIT O F F ABIANISM
+I. ENGLISH DEVELOPMENTS and the SPIRIT Of fABIANISM

 THERE is some symbolic significance in these two dates.

-The year 1875 saw the birth of the first purely socialist party that was powerful enough to count as a factor in politics.
+1875 saw the birth of the first purely socialist party that was powerful enough to count as a factor in politics.

 This momentous event came to pass through the merger of the two German groups—Lassalle’s group and another founded by Bebel and Liebknecht in 1869—into the Social Democratic Party which, though at the time (Gotha program) it made